liamnaddell/fsdesign/README.md

 {
     //Length in "number of blocks"
     uint32_t num_blocks;
+    //NOTE: We might not need this back pointer.
+We only used it for implementing openat(".","..");
-    //TODO: Why do you need back pointers? block_sector_t parent; /* Our directory parent inode */ block_sector_t directs[16];
+    block_sector_t parent; /* Our directory parent inode */
+    block_sector_t directs[16];
     block_sector_t indirect; /* Single-level indirect */